 Thu Jun 03 – The Day After

 Late on Wednesday, I had proposed that instead of doing Fall 2021/Winter 2022, I instead did a Winter 2022/Fall 2022 exchange.
 This is because Sophia‘s school schedule looks like this (local) — they basically have a Spring term of Apr 01 – July 31 and a Fall term of Sep 27 – Jan 31.
 Unlike North America, where it’s 4 months Fall/4 months Winter/2 months Spring/2 months Summer, Sophia has a 4 months Spring/2 months Summer/4 months Fall/2 months Winter calendar instead.
 While our Fall 2021 is their Fall 2021, my Winter 2022 portion of the exchange would have been a Spring 2022 semester in Sophia instead.

-With that in mind, a “Winter 2022/Fall 2022” exchange on the UAlberta side of things would be about an equal length as a Fall/Winter one, since it overlaps with their Winter and Fall semesters whichever way you cut it… if they allowed something like this.
+With that in mind, a “Winter 2022/Fall 2022” exchange on the UAlberta side of things was tempting, as it would be about an equal length as a Fall 2021/Winter 2022 one, since it overlaps with Sophia‘s Winter and Fall semesters whichever way you cut it… if my University allowed something like this.
 I figured it wouldn’t hurt to ask.
 I actually quietly asked Sophia before I asked UAI, and I got back this reply:

 If you would like to defer your exchange program to Spring 2022 and Autumn 2022, you must be nominated by your home university and go through the application process again.